Pros and Cons of Slip Leashes

 Introduction

 Slip leashes are a type of leash that tightens around a dog's neck when tension is applied.
-They are often used for training purposes, as they can be an effective way to correct pulling or other unwanted behaviors.
+They are often used for training purposes, as they can be an effective way to correct pulling or other unwanted behaviours.
 However, slip leashes can also be dangerous if used incorrectly, and they are not suitable for all dogs.

 Pros of Using a Slip Leash